The strange death of Yi-Jien Hwa in Glacier National Park

 Yi-Jien Hwa, Disappeared August 11, 2008, Body Found July 3, 2011, Glacier National Park, Rocky Mountains, Montana

-Yi-Jien Hwa trip to Glacier National Park
+Yi-Jien Hwa's trip to Glacier National Park

 Hidden lake by logan pass

 However, just before they were to begin this trip in the summer of 2008, an unexpected family emergency forced Siu Yin to abandon the hike.
-After months of planning Hwa decided he would go anyway despite the obvious risks of a solo hike.
-His hike would include risk of hypothermia, animal attack by mountain lions and bears, altitude sickness due to a climb up to 14,000 feet, water and weather.
+After months of planning, Hwa decided he would go anyway despite the obvious risks of a solo hike.
+His hike would include the risk of hypothermia, animal attack by mountain lions and bears, altitude sickness due to a climb up to 14,000 feet, and water and weather.

 logan pass, glacier national park

 On his second day, he would trek towards Reynolds Creek Campground, northwest of St. Mary Lake, and pick up supplies at Logan Pass.
-His third night would be spent in Granite Park Campground, seven miles or so from Logan Pass, and then on to 50 Mountain Campground at the Continental Divide for his fourth night, Kootenai Lakes was his fifth-night destination, and a day's hiking from there would take him to Hole in the Wall Campground.
+His third night would be spent in Granite Park Campground, seven miles from Logan Pass, and then on to 50 Mountain Campground at the Continental Divide for his fourth night.
+Kootenai Lakes was his fifth-night destination, and a day's hiking from there would take him to Hole in the Wall Campground.

-Hwa planned to reach the Upper Kintla Lake Campground on his sixth night and continue north from there to the Kintla Lake trailhead, a final hike of 11.6 miles.
+Hwa planned to reach the Upper Kintla Lake Campground on his sixth night and continue north to the Kintla Lake trailhead, a final hike of 11.6 miles.
 He planned to finish on August 18, 2008.

-On the first day of Hwa's hike, he descended into Floral Park, an area of grassy slopes and wildflowers in Spring, between Logan Pass and Sperry Chalet which follows the comparatively easy Hidden Lake Trail for three miles, passes near the southern edge of Bearhat Mountain, and then climbs above the lake and almost immediately drops into a basin.
+On the first day of Hwa's hike, he descended into Floral Park, an area of grassy slopes and wildflowers in Spring, between Logan Pass and Sperry Chalet, which follows the comparatively easy Hidden Lake Trail for three miles, passes near the southern edge of Bearhat Mountain, and then climbs above the lake and almost immediately drops into a basin.
 Crossing the basin leads to a gentle route up to the Sperry Glacier and then onto Comeau Pass.
 A short distance to the right, hikers reach the top of a high ridge with a view of Avalanche Lake some four thousand feet below.
-From here the downhill route to Mary Baker Lake leads into Floral Park.
+From here, the downhill route to Mary Baker Lake leads into Floral Park.

 The disappearance and search for Yi-Jien Hwa

-A week later, Hwa's family notified rangers that he had not called them on the appointed day to tell them he was at Kintla Lake Camp.
+A week later, Hwa's family notified the rangers that he had not called them on the appointed day to tell them he was at Kintla Lake Camp.

 What happened to Hwa on that first day on the route to Floral Park?

-• Hwa could have fallen into a crevice in a snowfield that became concealed by overgrowth
+• Hwa could have fallen into a crevice in a snowfield that became concealed by overgrowth.

 • He could have fallen into the numerous fast-flowing streams.